 Related: An Epic Guide to Hakuba Japan

 Sharaku is the restaurant in the Hakuba Springs Hotel.
-We were told well before booking a stay at the hotel itself, that we should try the restaurant.
+We were told well before booking a stay at the hotel itself when asking where to eat in Hakuba, that we should try the restaurant.
 It was the perfect choice for our first night as we were tired after a travel day.
 We were lucky to get their last table and the food was delicious.
 This is one of the few restaurants in town that could accommodate a slightly larger group of eight to 10 people.

 This small restaurant a short taxi ride from Happo Village serves up tasty Singaporean fare in its modest dining room.
 The Xiao Long Bao and spicy noodles are our picks from the menu.
 Bookings are essential as this restaurant is small and a little out of the way.